-This class will demonstrate how to design, build, and install a small set of cabinets by building an example cabinet in our classroom.
+In this class, each student will build a sample 24"x 18"x 12" plywood cabinet with a drawer and two doors.
 This process will be used as an example that students can apply directly to their own projects.
 Those personal projects will be discussed including drawing and developing a materials list.

 · Day 1: Receiving and processing materials.
 Plan and begin cutting the materials.

 · Day 2: Building the cabinet base structures.